Tatsuta Age vs Karaage: What is the Difference?

-As you may know, these three fried dishes are representative types of Agemono that are widely enjoyed in Japan.
+As you may know, these three fried dishes are representative types of Agemono widely enjoyed in Japan.

-Other than chicken thighs, various ingredients are prepared for the dish, which includes seafood, like flatfish and shrimps, and vegetables, like potatoes and asparagus.
+Additionally, we prepare various ingredients for the dish, which includes seafood, like flatfish and shrimp, and vegetables, like potatoes and asparagus.

 Tatsuta Age vs. Karaage